Bookmark and Share

 The Plant Operations Support Consortium has been in operation since 1995, when it began as a pilot program within the Washington State Department of General Administration.
 Our program was then signed into law in early 1996.

 In December 2007, the program co-located with the WSU Energy Program because the two organizations share a similar mission and approach to serving clients.
-In 2010, the Consortium fully merged with the WSU Energy Program, where we can leverage the professional capabilities offered by over 100 WSU Energy Program staff to help address the needs of Consortium members and affiliates.
+In 2010, the Consortium fully merged with the WSU Energy Program, where we can leverage the professional capabilities offered by WSU Energy Program staff to help address the needs of Consortium members and affiliates.

 Joining the Consortium seems like a good deal, but what's the catch?

 There is no catch.
 The Consortium just requires that its members “push” their needs; members receive optimal value for their membership when they actively communicate their needs to Consortium staff.
+Contact us with any additional questions: 360-956-2133 or plantops@energy.wsu.edu.